jopo666/HistoEncoder/README.md

 histological slide images, as described in [this paper](add_link).
 The `histoencoder` python package also exposes some useful functions for using the encoder models.

-> If you wish to use the extracted models without installing this package, see the
-> examples below!

 ## Installation

 ```bash